Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 The 5 concrete benefits of biomarker monitoring

-• Early detection Identify imbalances well before the first symptoms (e.g. silent inflammation, prediabetes, hormonal deficiency).
+• Early detection Identify imbalances well before the first symptoms (e.g., silent inflammation, prediabetes, hormonal deficiency).

 • Effectiveness monitoring Objectively verify whether an intervention (exercise, diet, supplement, stress management) has a measurable impact on health.

-Frequently Asked Questions About Biomarkers
+Frequently Asked Questions about Biomarkers

 How often should these biomarkers be measured ?